Omitted variable bias of Lasso-based inference methods: A finite sample analysis: Introduction

-In view of our theoretical results, simulations, and empirical evidence, a natural question is how to make statistical inference in a reliable manner, especially when limited variability is present.
-The case where $p$ is comparable to but still smaller than $n$ deserves special attention because of its prevalence in applied economic research.\footnote{In our theoretical results, however, $p$ is allowed to exceed $n$.} In this case, recently developed high-dimensional OLS-based inference methods \citep[e.g.,][]{cattaneo2018inference,jochmans2018heteroscedasticity,kline2018leaveout,dadamo2018cluster} constitute a natural alternative to Lasso-based procedures.
-These modern OLS-based methods are based on (unbiased) OLS estimators and variance estimators that are robust to the inclusion of many controls.\footnote{Note that traditional robust standard errors are inconsistent in settings with many controls \citep{cattaneo2018inference}.} Based on extensive simulations, we find that OLS with standard errors proposed by \citet{cattaneo2018inference} is unbiased (as expected) and demonstrates excellent size accuracy, irrespective of the degree of variability in the controls.
-Another advantage of OLS-based methods is that, unlike the Lasso-based inference methods, they do not rely on any sparsity assumptions.
-This is important because sparsity assumptions may not be satisfied in applications and, as we show in this paper, the OVBs of the Lasso-based inference procedures can be substantial even when $k$ is very small, $n$ is very large and larger than $p$.
-However, OLS yields somewhat wider confidence intervals than the Lasso-based inference methods, which suggests that there is a trade-off between coverage accuracy and the width of the confidence intervals.
+Given our theoretical results, simulations, and empirical evidence, a natural question is how to make statistical inferences in a reliable manner if one is concerned about OVBs.
+In many economic applications, $p$ is comparable to but still smaller than $n$.
+This motivates the recent development of high-dimensional OLS-based inference procedures \citep[e.g.,][]{cattaneo2018inference,dadamo2018cluster,jochmans2020heteroscedasticity,kline2020leave}.
+These methods are based on OLS regressions with all controls and rely on novel variance estimators that are robust to the inclusion of many controls (unlike conventional variance estimators).
+Based on extensive simulations, we find that OLS with standard errors proposed by \citet{cattaneo2018inference} demonstrates excellent coverage accuracy across all our simulation designs.
+Another advantage of OLS-based methods over Lasso-based inference methods is that the former do not rely on any sparsity assumptions.
+This is important because sparsity assumptions may not be satisfied in applications and, as this paper shows, the OVBs of Lasso-based inference procedures can be substantial even when $k$ is small and $n$ is large and larger than $p$.
+However, OLS yields somewhat wider confidence intervals than the Lasso-based inference methods, suggesting a trade-off between coverage accuracy and the length of the confidence intervals.